junxit/us-congress-bills-116/bill.md

     - **(A)** in paragraph (1) by striking “as a competitive” and all that follows through the period and inserting “in the same manner as the original lease issued pursuant to section 17.”;
     - **(B)** by striking paragraph (2) and redesignating paragraphs (3) and (4) as paragraphs (2) and (3), respectively; and
     - **(C)** in paragraph (2), as redesignated, by striking “, applicable to leases issued under subsection 17(c) of this Act (30 U.S.C.
 226(c)) except,” and inserting “, except”.
 - **(f)** *Lease term* Section 17(e) of the Mineral Leasing Act (30 U.S.C.
-226(e)) is amended by striking “10 years:” and inserting “5 years.”
+226(e)) is amended by striking “10 years:” and inserting “5 years.”.
 - **(g)** *Other leasing requirements* Section 17(g) of the Mineral Leasing Act (30 U.S.C.
-226(g)), as amended by section 8 of this Act, is further amended by adding at the end the following:
+226(g)), as amended by section 8 of this Act, is further amended—
+  - **(1)** by striking “The Secretary” at the beginning and inserting “(1) In General.—The Secretary”; and
+  - **(2)** by adding at the end the following:
-  > - **(7)** *Limitation* The Secretary shall not issue a lease or approve the assignment of any lease to any person, or to any subsidiary or affiliate of such person or any other person controlled by or under common control with such person, unless such person has the demonstrated capability to explore and produce oil and gas under the lease.
+    > - **(2)** *Limitation* The Secretary shall not issue a lease or approve the assignment of any lease to any person, or to any subsidiary or affiliate of such person or any other person controlled by or under common control with such person, unless such person has the demonstrated capability to explore and produce oil and gas under the lease.
-  > - **(8)** *Protection of leased lands for other uses* Each lease under this section shall include such terms as are necessary to preserve the United States flexibility to control or prohibit activities that pose serious and unacceptable impacts to the value of the leased lands for uses other than production of oil and gas.
+    > - **(3)** *Protection of leased lands for other uses* Each lease under this section shall include such terms as are necessary to preserve the United States flexibility to control or prohibit activities that pose serious and unacceptable impacts to the value of the leased lands for uses other than production of oil and gas.

 ## § 3.
 Transparency and landowner protections